DanielMFernandes/CCNA_Course_Notes/Course_Notes/Introduction_to_Network_Automation.md

 AUTOMATION IN TRADITIONAL NETWORKS VS SDN

 - Networking tasks can be automated in traditional network architectures too:
-    - SCRIPTS can be written (ie: using Python) to push commands to many devices at once
+    - Scripts can be written (ie: using Python) to push commands to many devices at once
     - Python with good use of regular expressions can parse through “show” commands to gather information about network devices

 - However, the robust and centralized data collected by SDN controllers greatly facilitates these functions
     - The controller collects information about all devices in the network
-    - NORTHBOUND APIs allow APPS to access information in a format that is easy for programs to understand (ie: JSON and XML)
+    - Northbound APIs allow apps to access information in a format that is easy for programs to understand (ie: JSON and XML)
     - The centralized data facilitates network-wide analytics
 - SDN Tools can provide the benefits of automation without the requirement of third-party scripts and apps.
     - You don’t need expertise in automation to make use of SDN Tools
     - However, APIs allow third-party applications to interact with the controller, which can be very powerful

->💡 Although SDN and automation aren’t the same thing, the SDN architecture greatly facilitates the automation of various tasks in the network via the SDN controller and APIs
+💡 Although SDN and automation aren’t the same thing, the SDN architecture greatly facilitates the automation of various tasks in the network via the SDN controller and APIs